• Books

 photo courtesy Philip Greenspun

-This caption was taken from Ortaköy, a part of Beşiktaş, a famous European neighborhood.
-Asian side has it’s own beauty, feel free to explore it when you are going there.
-I like the people.
+This photo was taken from Ortaköy, a part of Beşiktaş, a famous European neighborhood.
+Asian side has it’s own beauty, try to explore it when you are visiting.
+I like the people in Istanbul.
 They are relaxed even when they seem busy.
-They’re good together.
+They’re fine together, as a mix.

 Waiting for Tram